- Fantastic Team

 Like any other appliance, the washing machine needs to be cleaned as well.
 You’ll have to wipe down the drum and especially to clean the dispensers from any leftover detergent.
 You can also run an empty load of hot water with 2 cups of white vinegar on a full cycle.
 In the middle of the wash cycle, add half a cup of detergent.
 This will help against unpleasant odours.

-- When you bring in a new washing machine into a brand new place, you’ll have to choose a spot with the right measurements, has a water and power supply, and is also situated in a room where temperatures don’t fall below zero.
+- When you bring in a washing machine into a brand new place, you’ll have to choose a spot with the right measurements, make sure there’s access to water and power supply, and also situate it in a room where temperatures don’t fall below zero;

 - Installing a washing machine is easy as long as you know how to connect the cold and hot water supply hoses and the drain hose properly.